kanboard/kanboard/doc/automatic-actions.markdown

 - Move the task to another project
 - Move the task to another column when assigned to a user
 - Move the task to another column when assignee is cleared
-- Assign a color when the task is moved to a specific column
+- Assign color when the task is moved to a specific column
-- Assign a color to a specific user
+- Assign color to a specific user
 - Assign automatically a color based on a category
 - Assign automatically a category based on a color
 - Create a comment from an external provider